Pittsburgh Yellow Jackets: Pittsburgh Yellow Jackets II

 The Pirates left Pittsburgh and became the short-lived Philadelphia Quakers in 1930, due to issues related to the Great Depression and the failure to find a replacement for the aging Duquesne Garden.
 Shortly afterwards, Schooley headed a group that acquired the Niagara Falls franchise in the International Hockey League and transferred it to Pittsburgh under the reclaimed name "Yellow Jackets".
 The Pittsburgh team competed in the IHL for only two seasons.

 In 1932, the Yellow Jackets served as a farm team for the Chicago Black Hawks who often took several of their key players in mid-season.
 Before a March 1932 game against the Buffalo Bisons, Pittsburgh's Doc Romnes was recalled to Chicago to aid the team in their NHL title chase.
 This and other roster moves over the season left the Yellow Jackets' coach, Charlie Reid to constantly change his forward lines.

 By 1932, the Yellow Jackets were having financial problems, despite the support Pittsburgh fans gave them, leaving some doubt as to whether the team would operate in 1932–33.
 On August 22, 1932, it was reported that the defunct Pittsburgh Pirates would be returning to the NHL for the upcoming season.
 The news put the Yellow Jackets in limbo, since the Pirates still held territorial rights and could deny the team permission to operate.
-However the trust company that owned the Jackets had the right to deny the NHL team the right to play at Duquesne Gardens.
+However the trust company that owned the Jackets had the right to deny the NHL team the right to play at Duquesne Garden.
 However the optimism was short-lived and on October 1, 1932 the Pirates formally suspended operations.
 The Yellow Jackets went dormant as well, and ultimately disbanded without playing another season.